Timothy-Dement/OULAD/NOTES.md

 | CCC         | 2014J             | 40088         | no          |
 | DDD         | 2014J             | 25368         | **YES**     |

-Only affects 1,915 out of 18,941 records in ccc_student_assessment.csv (~10%) and 951 out of 30,865 records in ddd_student_assessment.csv (~3%).
+Only affects 1,915 out of 18,941 records in ccc_student_assessment.csv (~10%) and 950 out of 30,865 records in ddd_student_assessment.csv (~3%).

-Overall, this affects 2,866 out of 173,913 records in the original studentAssessment.csv file (~1%).
+Overall, this affects 2,865 out of 173,913 records in the original studentAssessment.csv file (~1%).

-- There ARE vle interactions on Day Zero
+- There ARE vle interactions on Day Zero, and before Day Zero...

 - WRITE SCRIPT TO GET INITIAL DATA, RUN PREPROCESSING